-Historically, the CCC has provided internship and practicum opportunities for graduate counseling students.
+Historically, several of our licensed CCC therapists have provided internship and practicum opportunities for graduate counseling students.
 The colleges and universities below have participated with us in sending students for their internships or practicums.
-We do not always have a counselor available for supervision; if you have an interest, please email firstname.lastname@example.org for information.
+We do not always have a counselor available for supervision; if you have an interest, please email [email protected] for information.

 We also have post-grad supervision available at times for those doing post-grad counseling hours.
 Please email [email protected] to inquire if there is any availability.